rgc99/irrigation_unlimited/README.md

 ### Sequence Objects

 Sequences allow zones to run one at a time in a particular order with a delay in between.
 This is a type of watering 'playlist'.
+If a delay is specified and a pump or master valve is operated by the controller then consider the postamble setting in the _[Controller Object](#controller-objects)_.
+Set this to the largest delay to prevent pump on/off operations.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |